trueauracoral/GridCut/README.md

 The drawing of the dirt blocks will need to use some other technique.
 ## 7/6/25
 Figured out line generation and drew temporary boxes to the screen.
 Implemented automatic tiling.
+## 7/7/25
+Cleaned out my tilemap to not have the blocks with outline.
+ALso drew elixer bar to the screen (functionality not implemented).
+I think this game should not try to be perfection I cannot invest too much time into this if it's not actually going to be fun.
+The grid is my guide and will lead me in the development of this game.
+If gridcut is fun then gridcut 2 will need to make less heavy use of grid.
+The grid and this game is a tribute to other puzzle games I like, like wario's woods, yoshi's cookie, dr. mario, puyo puyo and puzzle challenge.
+Through hardware restrictions come ease of code.